Estimating many properties of a quantum state via quantum reservoir processing: Quantum reservoir property estimation

 \subsection{Measurement protocol}

-To estimate properties of a quantum state $\sigma$, it is injected into the quantum reservoir via an invertible map, which for simplicity we choose the {\sc swap} operations.
-Thus, the initial state of the network at time $t=0$ is given by the density matrix: $\rho(0) = \sigma \otimes [|0\rangle \langle 0 |]_\text{rest}$, where the suffix ‘rest’ indicates the network nodes other than the ones connected to the input qubits via the {\sc swap} gates.
+The quantum state of interest, which we denote by $\sigma$, is injected into the quantum reservoir via an invertible map.
+For simplicity, we consider the {\sc swap} operations.
+For a pair of interacting nodes ${\langle 2i-1, 2i\rangle}$, the $(2i-1)$-th reservoir node is connected to the input system.
+Thus, the initial state of the network at time ${t=0}$ is given by the density matrix: ${\rho(0) = \sigma \otimes [|0\rangle \langle 0 |]_\text{rest}}$, where the suffix ‘rest’ indicates the network nodes other than the ones connected to the input qubits via the {\sc swap} gates.
 The initial reservoir state evolves in time as,

 where $\rho(t)$ is the density operator at time $t$ and $\hat{U}(t)=\exp(-it\hat{H}/\hbar)$ is the evolution operator.
 After a sufficient time evolution, we perform local Pauli-$Z$ measurements on the reservoir nodes (qubits).
-For each node there are two readouts $+1$ and $-1$, represented by the projectors onto the positive and negative eigen subspace of Pauli-$Z$ operator $\{\varsigma_{i}^z\}$ respectively.
+For each node there are two readouts, $+1$ and $-1$, represented by the projectors onto the positive and negative eigen-subspace of Pauli-$Z$ operator $\{\varsigma_{i}^z\}$ respectively.
 The final readouts are provided by a set of commuting readout operators

 where $N_\text{node}$ is the number of reservoir nodes. $\hat{C}_S$ is an element of the set $\{\hat{o}_i\}$, which is related to the Pauli-$Z$ operators as

 so it represents the configuration of measurement outcomes that only nodes in the set ${ S}$ result in $-1$ for local Pauli-$Z$ measurements.
 Hence, the readout for the $i$-th input is recorded by a bit string $s_i\in\{0,1\}^n$.
 The total number of readout operators in $\{\hat{o}_i\}$ is given by